 Because Save People Save Wildlife is an all-volunteer organization, we keep the “cost of business” low.
 Our expenses are basic and serve only to keep our Non-Profit permit active, to run a basic website, and to distribute “wildlife safety” materials to the community.

-Donated funds will be used to continue our direct mitigation and advocacy efforts focused on CLOSING ALL OF THE GAPS that will ultimately keep Park City residents and visitors safe.
+Donated funds will be used to continue our direct mitigation and advocacy efforts focused on CLOSING ALL OF THE GAPS that will ultimately keep Park City residents, visitors and wildlife safe.
 Funds will be used for the following projects:

 - Additional fencing running the stretch of I-80 between Jeremy Ranch and Kimball Junction (see estimate letter from UDOT below, and at the link) SPSW Fencing Cattle Guard Estimate Letter

-- Additional cattle-guards at Jeremy Ranch and Kimball Junction on and off-ramps (per UDOT estimate, above)
+- Additional cattle-guards at Kimball Junction on and off-ramps (per UDOT estimate, above)

 - Community education and outreach on avoiding collisions with wildlife